 Introduction and club history

-The club caters for all levels of player from the seasoned professional to those who are just picking up a racket for the first time!
+The club has over 80 members and caters for all levels of player from the seasoned professional to those who are just picking up a racket for the first time!
 We are also open to non-students.

 The squash club has been running successfully at Heriot-Watt for many years.
 In that time we have a lot of success in University and East of Scotland Competition.
 The club continues to grow its coaching and training structure, with the help of the Sports Union.
 The social side of the club is thriving too with regular club nights and socials open to all members.

 Each year we enter a men's team into Scottish Student Sport (SSS).
 In the past our men's and women's SSS teams have both been crowned SSS champions.
 We have also had men's and women's SSS individual champions.

 In the East of Scotland Squash Leagues we field three open teams each year.
 This gives club members the chance to represent the club on a weekly basis.
 Our 1st and 2nd teams are in Division 2 this season and our 3rd team is in Division 5.
 We also enter a team into the Scottish National League to compete with clubs around the country.

 Our club charter